Nathaniel Barnardiston: 1630s

 Through his work together with Fairclough, Kedington became a pattern or example to the neighbouring towns.
 "The Magistracy and Ministry joined both together and concurred in all things for the promoting of true Piety and Godlinesse...
 Great was the Love, and intimate was the affection which passed between the Patron of the Living, and this minister, so that they did mutually ingage to visit each other twice (at least) each week, and did seldom meet without praying together before they did part."
 He encouraged the parishioners of Kedington to instruct their children and servants by catechism.
 He prepared carefully before taking the Sacrament at Holy Communion, and led the Kedington congregation in proposing that every communicant should first publicly declare their faith and their acceptance of the baptism vows, in order to deter the common practise of openly wicked persons receiving the Lord's Supper.
-He was accustomed to pray privately three times a day, and he annually commemorated the day of Queen Elizabeth's accession to the Crown of England, "to the glorious rescuing of the Reformed Religion from the bloody designs of the inhumane Papists.
+He was accustomed to pray privately three times a day, and he annually commemorated the day of Queen Elizabeth I's accession to the Crown of England, "to the glorious rescuing of the Reformed Religion from the bloody designs of the inhumane Papists.
 He also did every year observe and celebrate the Fifth of November, with all becoming expressions of Joy, from the wonderful deliverance from the Gun-Powder Treason..."

 In 1633 Nathaniel's stepmother, Dame Katherine Barnardiston of Witham, who had remarried, died and in her will established three scholarships particularly favouring her Barnardiston kinred at St Catharine's College, Cambridge.
 Nathaniel's eldest son, Thomas (born before 1620) matriculated as a fellow-commoner from St Catharine's College at Michaelmas 1633, and on 1 May 1635 he was admitted to Gray's Inn together with his cousin Nathaniel Parker, son of Dame Jane's sister Marcy Soame and Sir Calthrop Parker of Erwarton, Suffolk.
 In her will Dame Katherine had also given £200 to Stephen Marshall, the puritan vicar of Finchingfield in Essex, for him to bestow as he thought fitting.
 Marshall was a graduate of Emmanuel College, Cambridge, and had been resident in Clare before becoming curate at Wethersfield, Essex in March 1620, and going to Finchingfield in 1625: the Anglican vicar general of London considered that Marshall governed "the consciences of all the rich puritans in these parts and in many places far remote."
 He was considered a dangerous man, involved with John Stoughton, Samuel Hartlib and others in the distribution of puritan funds: this bequest was probably intended to support godly ministers either in England or in New England.